Geometric quantization of symplectic maps and Witten's asymptotic conjecture: Introduction

-An element $\sigma\in\Tau_\Sigma$ of the \emph{Teichmüller space} of $\Sigma$ induces canonically a compatible complex structure $J_\sigma\in\End(T\MM)$, and we can consider the associated quantum bundle $\HH_p$ over $\Tau_\Sigma$ for all $p\in\N^*$, called the \emph{Verlinde bundle}.
-It is endowed with a canonical connection $\nabla^p$ for all $p\in\N^*$, which was defined by Hitchin in \cite[Th.3.6]{Hit90} as a projective connection and independently by Axelrod, S. Della Pietra and Witten in \cite[\S\,4.b]{ADW91} as an usual connection.
-This connection belongs to a class of connections called \emph{Hitchin connections}, and we show in \cref{hitsec} that they are a particular case of Toeplitz connections, so that we can apply \cref{indeqintro} to this situation.
-If $\Tau_p$ is the parallel transport with respect to $\nabla^p$ along a path $\gamma:[0,1]\fl\Tau_\Sigma$ joining $\sigma\in\Tau_\Sigma$ to $f^*\sigma\in\Tau_\Sigma$, the quantum trace $\Tr_{\HH_p}[\varphi^*\Tau_p]$ can be interpreted as the \emph{uncorrected Witten-Reshetikhin-Turaev invariant} at level $mp\in\N^*$ of the mapping torus $\Sigma_f$ of $f:\Sigma\fl\Sigma$ with one link lifting the canonical fibration $\pi_f:\Sigma_f\fl\R/\Z$ colored by $e^{\frac{2\sqrt{-1}\pi d}{m}}$, as first defined by Witten in \cite[(2.1)]{Wit89} using path integrals.
+An element $\sigma\in\cT_\Sigma$ of the \emph{Teichmüller space} of $\Sigma$ induces canonically a compatible complex structure $J_\sigma\in\End(T\MM)$, and we can consider the associated quantum bundle $\HH_p$ over $\cT_\Sigma$ for all $p\in\N^*$, called the \emph{Verlinde bundle}.
+It is endowed with a canonical connection for all $p\in\N^*$, which was introduced independently by Hitchin in \cite[Th.3.6]{Hit90} and Axelrod, S. Della Pietra and Witten in \cite[\S\,4.b]{ADW91}.
+Note that this canonical connection is defined in \cite{Hit90} only up to an additive scalar form, which is fixed canonically in \cite{ADW91}.
+Let $\Tau_p$ be the induced parallel transport along a path $\gamma:[0,1]\fl\cT_\Sigma$ joining $\sigma\in\cT_\Sigma$ to $f^*\sigma\in\cT_\Sigma$.
+Then the trace $\Tr_{\HH_p}[\varphi^*\Tau_p]$ is the \emph{anomalous Witten-Reshetikhin-Turaev invariant} of the mapping torus $\Sigma_f$ with one link lifting the canonical fibration $\pi_f:\Sigma_f\fl\R/\Z$ colored by $e^{\frac{2\sqrt{-1}\pi d}{m}}$, as considered in Segal's definition of conformal field theory in \cite[\S\,4]{Seg04} after Witten's description in \cite[(2.1)]{Wit89} using path integrals.